asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/README.md

 </br>
    * `msm_populations.dat` contains thermodynamics information of the system.
 This is the first eigenvector of the transition propability matrix: `msm_tmat.dat`.
    * `msm_timescales.dat` contain kinetic information of the system.
 These are the 2nd, 3rd, etc. eigenvectors of the transition propability matrix: `msm_tmat.dat`.
+   * `msm_cmat.dat` is the **count** matrix, i.e. how many times a microstate has transitioned to another microstates during the entire 50 microsecond simulations.
+`msm_tmat.dat` is obtained simply by row-normalizing the count matrix.